geco-bern/dimpeo/README.md

 ```bash
 python neural_network/inference.py --name inf_exp --encoder-name encoder_train_exp.pt --features "dem,fc,fh,slope,easting,northing,twi,rugg,curv,press_mean,press_std,temp_mean,temp_std,precip_mean,precip_std"
 ```
-To fine-tune the anomaly threshold (currently 1.5, a good default value in the literature, yields around 5% anomalies) it might make sense to skip the discretization step by setting `discretize=False` as the argument to `consolidate()` in line 179 of `inference.py`.
+To fine-tune the anomaly threshold (currently 1.5, a good default value in the literature, yields around 5% anomalies) it might make sense to skip the discretization step by setting `discretize=False` as the argument to `consolidate()` for the anomalies in `inference.py`.
 Afterwards, `discretize_anomalies()` can be run manually with different thresholds.

 Here is an overview of the notebooks:
 - `notebooks/open_zarr.ipynb`: a demo on how to open and use the zarr file